 Voltaire had an eye for the ladies and enjoyed a good party.
-His rival Rousseau raised the Noble Savage to the status of hero.
-Even so, would the prejudices and assumptions of these early arrivers at Le Pantheon in Paris allow them to welcome the elevation of Josephine Baker into France's monument to the great and the good.
-They (and their numerous admirers) considered themselves to be giants of the European tradition, masters of thought, guardians of high values.
-Josephine Baker was a woman of African-American heritage, the granddaughter of slaves, who first found fame as a dancer, gyrating in public, wearing a skirt of rubber bananas and little else.
-And what would the Nobel prizewinner Marie Curie make of being joined by such a person?
-She was the first woman to be elevated into this national monument on the Left Bank of the Seine?
+His rival, Rousseau, raised the Noble Savage to the status of Universal Hero.
+Yet, would the prejudices and assumptions of these early-arrivers at Le Pantheon have allowed them to welcome Josephine Baker to share their honoured place in this temple to France's greatness.
+Supported by their numerous admirers, they considered themselves to be giants of the European tradition, masters of rational thought, guardians of the highest values.
+Josephine Baker was a woman of African-American heritage, the granddaughter of slaves, who first found fame as an exotic dancer, gyrating in public, wearing a skirt of rubber bananas and little else.
+How could she be compared with Marie Curie, the first woman to be elevated into this national monument on the Left Bank of the Seine?
 How could a raunchy torch singer be compared with a Nobel prizewinner, honoured for her advances in science, medicine and wellbeing?

 "You know, friends, that I do not lie to you when I tell you I have walked into the palaces of kings and queens and into the houses of presidents.
 And much more.
 But I could not walk into a hotel in America and get a cup of coffee, and that made me mad.

 “Surely the day will come when colour means nothing more than the skin tone, when religion is seen uniquely as a way to speak one’s soul, when birth places have the weight of a throw of the dice and all men are born free, when understanding breeds love and brotherhood.”

 The French government statement announcing Josephine Baker's symbolic installation in the Pantheon (her bodily remains stay in Monaco, where she died) praise her as a “resistance fighter and indefatigable anti-racist.
 She was in all the struggles which joined together people of goodwill in France and throughout the world”.